megamsys/deccanplato/README.md

 }
 ```

-Use the class available in src\test\java, to perform a JUnit test.
+Use the class available in `src\test\java`, to perform a JUnit test.

 ```java
 public class SaleforceCRMAdapterTest {